Lunar-Chipter/crystal/README.md

 [2023-10-27 15:04:05.004] [ INFO ] User logged in successfully {user_id=123 status=active}
 ```

+---

 ## 📖 Usage

 ### Basic Configuration

-Create a logger with a custom configuration.
+Create a logger with a custom configuration to fit your needs.

 ```go
 package main